sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 #### Separtion.
 My parents always encouraged me to be involved in sports.
 One of them was gymnastic aerobics.
 Aerobics was actually the first sport I did at a competitive level.
 I devoted myself to it from the age of 5 to 8.
 For those who have never encountered this sport before.
 Gymnastic aerobics competes individually or in a group.
 The aim of the performance is to deliver a competitive routine to the accompaniment of music.
 The competition routine requires static and dynamic strength, agility and proper coordination.

+I had faith that here I would be able to fuse music with movement.